MinecraftMachina/ManyMC/README.md

 ## Supported versions

 All stable Minecraft versions from `1.6.4` to `1.18` have been tested and work great.
 Fabric, Forge, and OptiFine also work across all versions.
+Even huge modpacks like All the Mods 6 run perfectly!

 ## Install

-1. Make sure you have an arm64 native version of Java installed.
+1. Make sure you have an `arm64` native version of `Java 17` or above installed.
 For example, [Azul OpenJDK 17 arm64](https://www.azul.com/downloads/?version=java-17-lts&os=macos&architecture=arm-64-bit&package=jdk).

-2. Download the [latest release](https://github.com/MinecraftMachina/ManyMC/releases/latest/download/ManyMC.zip) of this app and extract it.
+2. Download the [latest release](https://github.com/MinecraftMachina/ManyMC/releases/latest/download/ManyMC.zip) of ManyMC and extract it.

-3. The first time only, do not double-click on the app, but right-click on it and press `Open`, then `Open` again.
+3. The first time only, do not double-click on the app, but instead right-click on it and press `Open`, then `Open` again.

-4. As you go through the initial setup, make sure you select your arm64 native version of Java.
+4. As you go through the initial setup, make sure you select your `arm64` native version of Java.
 To verify this, at the Java selection window, click on the green checkmark on the right side - it should mention `aarch64`, like:
    ```
    Java test succeeded!
    Platform reported: aarch64